codeclimate/codeclimate-rubocop/config/contents/style/multiline_method_signature.md

-This cop checks for method signatures that span multiple lines.
+Checks for method signatures that span multiple lines.

 ### Example: